Raffferty/Nuxt3/README.md

 ## [useAppConfig](https://nuxt.com/docs/3.x/api/composables/use-app-config): access the reactive app config defined in the project.

 ## [<bold-red>useAsyncData</bold-red>](https://nuxt.com/docs/3.x/api/composables/use-async-data): provides access to data that resolves asynchronously in an SSR-friendly composable.
+Blocks the navigation if used with `await` and blocks initial page loading (no matter the `await`).

 ### **_useAsyncData_** is a composable meant to be called directly in the Nuxt context.
 It returns reactive composables and handles adding responses to the Nuxt payload so they can be passed from server to client **_without re-fetching_** the data on client side when the page hydrates.